 - Community events: Including AARP in Your City, AARP Block Party

-For a complete list of benefits, you can visit AARP’s Member Benefits page.
+For a complete list of benefits and terms conditions, you can visit AARP’s Member Benefits page.

 It could be well worth it to join AARP if you plan on traveling frequently.
 The range of discounts you’ll receive will more than pay for the $16 yearly membership fee.

-AARP has a detailed travel page that shows you travel-related partnerships, packages and deals you can receive.
-For example, you can receive $100 off if you sign up for a Grand European Travel package for over 300 guided vacations and river cruises to Europe and destinations all over the world.
+AARP has a detailed travel page that shows you travel-related partnerships, car rentals, packages and deals you can receive.
+For example, you can get $100 off if you sign up for a Grand European Travel package for one of over 300 guided vacations and river cruises to Europe and destinations all over the world.

 Call the AARP phone number if you can’t find what you’re looking for on the site: 888-OUR-AARP (888-687-2277).

 The hours of operation are 7 a.m. to 11 p.m.
-EST, Monday through Friday.
+ET, Monday through Friday.